giladaya/facetrack/readme.md

 - If a face was not re-detected, we prune it after several detection cycles.

 ## Compatibility
-This demo uses getUserMedia to access the camera feed.
+This demo uses getUserMedia to access the camera feed and should work on all browsers except IE.
-It was tested on Chrome 52 (desktop and mobile) and Firefox 48 (the latest as of this writing)